Richardinho/cms/best-practises.md

  - utils

 2. Store as much state in the store and as little in the component
-3. Make actions as consistent as possible.
+3. Make actions as consistent as possible. scope by feature?